by Tom Allen

 Learning From the Best in M&A

 The reason the world’s biggest technology companies maintain M&A competitiveness is disappointingly simple.
 While they all help, it is not about brand cache, exceptionally talented deal teams or a war chest of cash.
-Their enormous competitive advantages come down to this: they have a defined M&A strategy and a repeatable framework to transact under.
+Their enormous competitive advantages come down to this: they have a defined strategy and a repeatable M&A process to transact under.

 For companies in the process of establishing corporate strategies to drive M&A, consider the following 4 examples.
 Each company below features a distinct strategic aim behind their M&A campaigns and offers a helpful example of how to approach M&A in context with business goals.